A stranger gave a boy with autism a $15,000 piano after hearing him play

 Bill Magnusson prefers that, too.

 Magnusson is a piano tuner.
-He saw a local news story about Jude and heard him play.
+He saw a story by a Denver TV station about Jude and heard him play.
 He learned Jude's parents immigrated from Ghana and were raising four children, as well as sending money back home to their family in Ghana.

 "What resources are left over to help this special little soul?"
 Magnusson said.